 For more information on our curbside pickup service, visit benlib.org/curbside or call (630) 766-4642.

-All items have been quarantined for at least 72 hours prior to being checked out to you.
-Please do not use liquid disinfects on library materials.
+All items have been quarantined for 7 days prior to being checked out to you.
+Please do not use liquid disinfectant on library materials.
 Time is the best disinfectant!
-If you prefer to quarantine your items once you get them home, health officials recommend a quarantine period of at least 72 hours.

 Yes.
-Due to the ongoing COVID-19 pandemic, we still encourage the public not to attend this public forum, but rather submit questions or comments via our website at: benlib.org/submit.
+Due to the recent Tier 3 mitigation measures in Region 8 and status of the ongoing COVID-19 pandemic, we encourage the public not to attend this public forum, but rather submit questions or comments via our website at: benlib.org/submit.
 All questions and comments will be read during Hearing of Delegations and will be captured in the minutes.
 To view upcoming board agendas, please visit: benlib.org/board-agenda.

 No. At this time, we are not accepting material donations.
 Please hold materials until an announcement is made that we are accepting donations.
 Thank you for your patience and understanding!